 Hence, Paul tells us: “If for this life only we have hoped in Christ, we are the most pitiable people of all.”
 In other words, life does not end here.
 There is something beyond this world, and only our hope in the resurrected Christ will take us there.
 Simply put, our journey with Christ does not end here, it transcends this world.

 While our first reading began with a very strong warning against not trusting in God, today’s gospel begins with a blessing for those who are ready to do God’s will.
-The beatitude is a great song which calls us to a life of virtue, reflection and total surrender to God’s will.
+The beatitude is a great song that calls us to a life of virtue, reflection, and total surrender to God’s will.

-It is Christ’s song which calls us to trust firmly in God, while looking forward to eternity.
+It is Christ’s song that calls us to trust firmly in God while looking forward to eternity.
 These blessings are for those who are totally and willingly ready to place everything in God’s hands.
 The beatitudes also remind us that all we do and work for here will gain us eternal life.
-That is, if we do them well and for the sake of God.
+That is if we do them well and for the sake of God.

 Peace be with you!